Smashing Time

 Story & Plot Summary: Smashing Time

-Quick Plot Summary: Smashing Time is a Comedy film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1967, Smashing Time is a Comedy film directed by Desmond Davis.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Rita Tushingham.

 Ending Explained: Smashing Time

-The final moments of Smashing Time reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Smashing Time reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Smashing Time?